 Your son can also write you a letter while he's at Camp (though getting boys to sit down and actually write a letter is often quite the challenge).
 What we would recommend is pre-addressing and pre-stamping some envelopes for your son to make that process as easy as possible for him!

-Hand written letters are wonderful, but when you are unable to get these out, you may choose to email your camper.
+Handwritten letters are wonderful, but when you are unable to get these out, you may choose to email your camper.
 These will be printed out and delivered along with regular mail.
 Only those registered with our photo and email service can send email communication.
 Please be aware that anyone you provide with your username and password can send emails from your account.
+We highly recommend downloading the Campanion App where you can conveniently send emails to your son from your smartphone.

 If you would like to talk to your camper during their camp stay, you may call and leave a message with our receptionist.
 The message will be posted for their counselor, and the call will be returned when the child is not in an activity.
 Generally, we prefer not to have parents call their children.
 However, if you must call, please do so after the first week, allowing time for adjustment.
 Another option is to reach out to a Director, who could check on your son for you and then quickly get back in touch with you.